waldyrious/sequelize/docs/manual/core-concepts/assocs.md

 Since no option was passed, Sequelize will infer what to do from the names of the models.
 In this case, Sequelize knows that a `barId` column must be added to `Foo`.

-This way, calling `Bar.sync()` after the above will yield the following SQL (on PostgreSQL, for example):
+This way, calling `Bar.sync()` after the above will yield the following SQL (on Postgres, for example):

 ```sql
 CREATE TABLE IF NOT EXISTS "foos" (